Polymer/old-docs-site/README.md

     grunt docs

-At this point, run the dev server and preview things locally to make sure nothing is terribly broken after Polymer and the elements have been updated.
+At this point, run the dev server with `grunt`, and preview things locally to make sure nothing is terribly broken after Polymer and the elements have been updated.

 Next, run the deploy script in the root of the `Polymer/docs` directory: